vrugtehagel/csml/README.md

 When the element becomes a tad long (e.g. due to long attribute values, or many class names), you may insert a newline and start the next modifier with a `&`.
 Note that the indentation level _must_ be the same as the element it belongs to.

-Some elements may not have their children parsed, like `script` or `style`, and simply assume the content is always text-only.
-To alter this, use `addPreformattedTag()` and `removePreformattedTag()`.
-For an extensive list of the default configuration, see the configuration section below.
+Some elements may not have their children parsed as HTML, like `script` or `style`, and simply assume the content is always text-only.
+To alter this, use `addFlagToTag()` and `removeFlagFromTag()`.
+For an extensive list of the default configuration, see the documentation on deno for `resetToDefaults()`.

 ### Logic

-You may write complex logic in your CSML, just using JavaScript (or even TypeScript!).
+You may write complex logic in your CSML, just using JavaScript.
 For large blocks of script, use `@script`; its contents will not be parsed, but rather executed as-is.
 Note that you may also include regular scripts, ones that won't be executed, but rather emitted to the output, using the `script` tag.
 For in-template logic, CSML provides a simpler way of expressing statements such as `for`, `if`, `else`, or `while`.
 Simply start the line with `@`, and its children will be wrapped in a regular JavaScript block (that is, it will wrap curly braces around it).
 You may also write a statement like this on the same line as an element, for a more compact look.
 This means you can write, for example:
 ```
   @script
     import capitalize from './helpers/capitalize.js'